-If you selected "Letter Graded" in the preceding field (Grading Method), you may permit students to petition for pass/no pass grading by selecting "Student Option- Letter/Pass" from the Alternate grading methods choices.
+If you selected "Letter Graded" in the preceding field ((Grading Method), you may permit students to petition for pass/no pass grading by selecting "Student Option- Letter/Pass" AND "Pass/No Pass Grading" from the Alternate grading methods choices.

-If a course is articulated with a high school course, it must allow for credit by exam; under these circumstances, select "Credit by exam, license, etc." Note that if credit by exam is allowed, it is open to everyone, regardless of whether they are high school students.
+If a course is articulated with a high school course, it must allow for credit by exam; under these circumstances, select "Credit by exam, license, etc." Note that if credit by exam is allowed, this option is open to everyone, regardless of whether they are high school students.
+This item only refers to local (departmental) exams.
+Even if "Credit by exam, license, etc." is not checked, course credit or equivalent GE credit may still be granted if students have completed appropriate external examinations such as AP, IB, or CLEP.